 GLOSSARY Amida The Buddha of Infinite Light as venerated by the Pure Land sect.
-Bosatsu Japanese word for hodhisattva, a figure that has attained Enlight-Amida enment and helps others Buddha Usually means the historical Buddha, who was born in India in 563 BC Butsudan Altar in house Enlightenment An expansion of mind as achieved by bosatsu.
+Bosatsu Japanese word for hodhisattva, a figure that has attained Enlightenment and helps others Buddha Usually means the historical Buddha, who was born in India in 563 BC Butsudan Altar in house Enlightenment An expansion of mind as achieved by bosatsu.
 Hondo Main hall of temple.
 Honzon Principal object of worship in main hall.
 Jizo A popular bosatsu.
-Juzu Buddhist rosary.
 Kaimvo Buddhist name awarded posthumously.
 Kannon The goddess of mercy.
 Sometimes has 1,000 arms (Seniu Kannon).
+Juzu Buddhist rosary.

-Karesansui A rock and sand garden inspired by Zen Buddhism and Chinese landscape painting.
-Keisaku Stick used to slap shoulders during meditation.
-Mahayana Major Mahayana Major branch of Buddhism, emphasizing the importance of bosatsu.
-Practiced in Kannon Tibet, China, Korea, and Japan.
-Myoo Deified king of light.
+Karesansui A rock and sand garden inspired by Zen Buddhism and Chinese landscape painting Keisaku Stick used to slap shoulders during meditation.
+Mahavana Major branch of Buddhism. emphasizing the importance of Kannon hosatsu Practiced in Tibet, China, Korea, and Japan, Myoo Deified king of light.
 Nio Temple gate guardians (Brahma and Indra in India).
 Nirvana Release from the cycle of rebirth and suffering.
-Nyorai Epithet for the Buddha.
-Pure Land Western Paradise of the Amida Buddha Sanmon Free-standing gateway to a temple complex.
+Nyorai Epithet for the Buddha. the Amida Buddha Sanmon Free-standing gateway to a temple complex.
 Satori Sudden Enlightenment in Zen Buddhism.
 Shingon Very popular Buddhist sect (see p275).
-Takuhatsu The monks practice of begging.
-Tembu Type of Tendai Major Buddhist sect (see p275).
+Takuhatsu The monks' practice of begging.
+Tembu Type of heavenly being.
+Tendai Major Buddhist sect (see p275).
 Zazen Sitting meditation, popular in Zen.
 Zen Major school of Buddhism (see p275).

-Tembu

-Japanese Gardens

-Originating around early Shinto shrines, Japanese gardens have been influenced by the Shinto love of nature and the Buddhist ideal of paradise.
+Japanese Gardens Originating around early Shinto shrines, Japanese gardens have been influenced by the Shinto love of nature and the Buddhist ideal of paradise.
 Although classic Japanese gardens can be roughly divided into four types - paradise gardens, dry-landscape gardens, stroll gardens, and tea gardens - they share many components and principles, and have continued evolving through the centuries.
 The common aim was to create a microcosm: stones, water, bridges, and other elements were combined to form an idealized and symbolic miniature landscape.
 Paradise and drylandscape gardens were designed to be viewed from a single point or side, while stroll gardens and tea gardens were made to be walked through.

-Modern gardens in Japan bave altered as architectural styles bave changed, but many still use traditional components, such as water, stones, and gravel, in a less sinuous, more geometric way than in the bast
+Modern gardens in Japan bave altered as architectural styles bave changed, but many still use traditional components, such as water, stones, and gravel, in a less sinuous, more geometric way than in the past.